Early Prime Day 2021 deals on Roku and Fire TV streaming devices

 Source: www.theverge.com

-Here are the best prices right now on Roku, Fire TV and Google TV streamers -- but you'll likely have to wait till Sunday for the best sales.
+Here are the best prices right now on Roku, Fire TV and Google TV streamers -- but you'll have to wait a few more days for the real sales.

 More in www.cnet.com